-Both web services have undergone a series of significant updates over the past months: Jimdo released an iOS applicationand rebuilt the editing interface and new image Editor from Adobe Creative SDK (see details in my Jimdo review), while the Weebly Team introduced the long-awaited Membership feature, a series of Blogging and eCommerce updates, and also Weebly for iPad (more details in Weebly review).
+Both web services have undergone a series of significant updates over the past months: Jimdo released an iOS application and updated the editing interface and new Image Editor from Adobe Creative SDK (see details in my Jimdo review), while the Weebly Team introduced the long-awaited Weebly 4, a series of Blogging and eCommerce updates, and also Weebly for iPad (more details in Weebly review).

 So, now, when these two website builders work even better, it’s time to put them head-to-head again in order to see the weaknesses and strengths of each platform.

 Weebly.
 Weebly has one of the most intuitive interfaces amongst other site makers.
 The menu is logically organized and very user-friendly.
 Perfect for beginners, as it employs WYSIWYG and drag-and-drop editing principles.
 It helps you learn to build as you build.

 Weebly has one Android and two iOS applications that allow users to maintain existing and create new websites from scratch on the go.

 Their revolutionary Weebly for iPad app lets you literally build a site with your hands – its redesigned interface is specifically developed for touchscreen website creation.